michelgrootjans/videostore/README.md

 =========

 Refactor the existing code for the following new requirements:
-- print an HTML customer statemnt.
+- print an HTML customer statement.
 - add an extra category with it's own rules